Lake Lanier: Lawsuits

+Naming controversy and renaming efforts

+The lake is named after the 19th-century poet Sidney Lanier, for his poem "Song of the Chattahoochee," which is written about the nearby Chattahoochee River.
+In addition to being a poet, Lanier also served time in the Confederate Army, which has made the Lake's name subject to public debate and renaming controversies.
+In 2021, the United States Congress directed a commission to remove any names or titles related to the Confederate Army from all Department of Defense property, which includes the U.S. Army Corps of Engineers, the agency responsible for managing Lake Lanier.
+In 2023, the Lake Lanier Association notified the public that it would not be changing the name of the lake.

 Recreation

-The lake is popular with boaters, houseboats, jet-skiers and others, particularly around the summer holidays.
+The lake is popular with boaters, houseboats, jet-skiers, and others, particularly around the summer holidays.
 Over 10 million people visit the lake annually, including its marinas and the Lake Lanier Islands waterpark.
 The rowing and sprint canoeing events during the 1996 Summer Olympics were held on the north end of the lake.
-It has since hosted many international events such as the 2003 ICF Canoe Sprint World Championships, 2016 Pan American Sprint Canoe/Kayak Championships and the 2018 ICF Dragon Boat World Championships.
-The venue is host to many other events such as Food Truck Friday, ACRA Championships and the Atlanta Hong Kong Dragon Boat Festival.
+It has since hosted many international events such as the 2003 ICF Canoe Sprint World Championships, the 2016 Pan American Sprint Canoe/Kayak Championships, and the 2018 ICF Dragon Boat World Championships.
+The venue is host to many other events such as Food Truck Friday, ACRA Championships, and the Atlanta Hong Kong Dragon Boat Festival.

 Lake Lanier has over 90 corps, state, county and city parks spread around its 680 miles of shoreline, 23 of which provide swim beaches.
-All of these parks are accessible by land and some by water and most have other amenities such as picnic areas, restrooms, boat ramps and playgrounds.
-There are also dozens of beaches on Lake Lanier that are on islands located all over Lake Lanier.
+All of these parks are accessible by land and some by water and most have other amenities such as picnic areas, restrooms, boat ramps, and playgrounds.
+There are also dozens of beaches on islands located all over Lake Lanier.

 Lake Lanier Islands is a resort complex on the lake, opened in 1974, that includes a resort hotel called Legacy Lodge (formerly Emerald Pointe Hotel), a water park, and a golf course, among other amenities.
 The complex also included a second resort hotel, PineIsle, which operated from 1975 to 2005, and was demolished in 2008.
 Both hotels were sold by CNL Hotels & Resorts, a hotel investment firm in Florida, to Georgia businessman Virgil Williams.
 In 2017–2018, Margaritaville was announced to take over Lanier Islands Park.
 Lake Lanier Islands sits on a ground lease from the Lake Lanier Islands Development Authority, which was established by the Georgia General Assembly in 1962 to promote tourism development on the islands, and in turn leases the land from the U.S. Army Corps of Engineers.

-Lake Lanier was the site of the 1997 Bilderberg conference.

 Every year from mid-November through January, Lake Lanier Islands are decorated with over 6 mi of Christmas lights, the largest animated light show in the southeast and one of the world's largest light shows.
-Magical Nights of Lights is an animated drive-through display that ends with a Christmas village, carnival rides, bonfire, Santa Shop, and live nativity.
+Lake Lanier Islands hosts a winter holiday light display called Magical Nights of Lights, which includes animated lights, a Christmas-themed village area, carnival rides, and other seasonal attractions.

-Due to the displaced cemeteries and unmarked graves Lake Lanier submerged during its creation, the body of water is rumored to be haunted with ghosts.